 You are cordially invited to attend the Annual Meeting of stockholders of GEE Group Inc. (the "Company" or "GEE Group") to be held on August 16, 2017.
-At the meeting, you will be asked to consider proposals to approve (i) the Company's issuance of up to approximately 5,926,000 shares of its common stock in connection with the conversion of its Series B Convertible Preferred Stock, without par value ("Series B Convertible Preferred Stock") into shares of common stock (the "Preferred Conversion Proposal"), (ii) the Company's issuance of up to approximately 3,061,000 shares of its common stock in connection with the conversion of its 9.5% Convertible Subordinated Notes ("9.5% Notes") into shares of common stock and/or the payment of interest on the 9.5% Notes in shares of common stock (the "Note Conversion Proposal"), (iii) the election of seven members of our Board of Directors (the "Board Election Proposal"), (iv) the ratification of the appointment of Friedman LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017 (the "Auditor Ratification Proposal") and (v) the approval of an amendment to our 2013 Incentive Stock Plan (the "2013 Plan") to increase the number of shares of common stock issuable pursuant to awards granted under the 2013 Plan from 1,000,000 to 4,000,000 (the "2013 Plan Amendment Proposal").
+At the meeting, you will be asked to consider proposals to approve (i) the Company's issuance of up to approximately 5,926,000 shares of its common stock in connection with the conversion of its Series B Convertible Preferred Stock, without par value ("Series B Convertible Preferred Stock") into shares of common stock (the "Preferred Conversion Proposal"), (ii) the Company's issuance of up to approximately 3,061,000 shares of its common stock in connection with the conversion of its 9.5% Convertible Subordinated Notes ("9.5% Notes") into shares of common stock and/or the payment of interest on the 9.5% Notes in shares of common stock (the "Note Conversion Proposal"), (iii) the election of seven members of our Board of Directors (the "Board Election Proposal"), (iv) the ratification of the appointment of Friedman LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2017 (the "Auditor Ratification Proposal"), (v) the approval of an amendment to our 2013 Incentive Stock Plan (the "2013 Plan") to increase the number of shares of common stock issuable pursuant to awards granted under the 2013 Plan from 1,000,000 to 4,000,000 (the "2013 Plan Amendment Proposal"), (vi) a non-binding advisory resolution to approve executive compensation (the "Say on Pay Resolution") and (vii) a non-binding advisory resolution to determine the frequency of the non-binding advisory vote on executive compensation (the "Say on Pay Frequency Resoluton").
 The Company issued an aggregate of approximately 5,926,000 shares of Series B Convertible Preferred Stock and \$12.5 million in aggregate principal amount of its 9.5% Notes on or about April 3, 2017 in connection with its acquisition of SNI Holdco, a Delaware corporation ("SNIH") and its wholly-owned subsidiary, SNI Companies, Inc., a Delaware corporation ("SNI Companies") pursuant to an Agreement and Plan of Merger dated as of March 31, 2017 (the "Merger Agreement") by and among the Company, GEE Portfolio Group, Inc., a Delaware corporation ("GEE Portfolio"), SNIH, Smith Holdings, LLC a Delaware limited liability company, Thrivent Financial for Lutherans, a Wisconsin corporation, organized as a fraternal benefits society, Madison Capital Funding, LLC, a Delaware limited liability company and Ronald R. Smith, in his capacity as a stockholder and Ronald R. Smith in his capacity as the representative of the SNIH Stockholders.
 The Merger Agreement provided for the merger subject to the terms and conditions set forth in the Merger Agreement of SNIH with and into GEE Portfolio pursuant to which GEE Portfolio was the surviving corporation (the "Merger").
 The Merger was consummated on April 3, 2017.
 As a result of the Merger, GEE Portfolio became the owner of 100% of the outstanding capital stock of SNI Companies.
 You will also be asked to vote on a proposal to approve any adjournment of the Annual Meeting, including, if necessary, to solicit additional proxies in favor of the Preferred Conversion Proposal and/or the Note Conversion Proposal if there are not sufficient votes to approve those Proposals.

-The Preferred Conversion Proposal, the Note Conversion Proposal, the Board Election Proposal, the Auditor Ratification Proposal, the 2013 Plan Amendment Proposal and the Merger are described in greater detail in the enclosed materials, which we urge you to read carefully.
+The Preferred Conversion Proposal, the Note Conversion Proposal, the Board Election Proposal, the Auditor Ratification Proposal, the 2013 Plan Amendment Proposal, the Say on Pay Resolution, the Say on Pay Frequency Resolution and the Merger are described in greater detail in the enclosed materials, which we urge you to read carefully.